emmaforsling/Maya-Soft-Body-Simulation/SoftBodySimulationPlugin/README.md

 Compile on OSX:
   * cd in to build/ directory
-  * sudo cmake --build . --config Release --target install
+  * make OR sudo cmake --build . --config Release --target install

 For OSX, the compiler will build the file sampleplugin.bundle,
   * Open Maya and go to Window -> Settings/Preferences -> Plug-in Manager